Where to Stay in Saskatoon- Everything You Need to Know

 How to Get Around in Saskatoon

 Saskatchewan is a road tripper’s paradise, and Saskatoon is no exception!
 The quickest and easiest way to get around the city is by car.
-Throughout the city, traffic is marginal; gas prices are reasonable; there is ample free parking outside of downtown; and when needed, downtown parking rates are minimal $3.25 CAD/hour.
+Throughout the city, traffic is marginal; gas prices are reasonable; there is ample free parking outside of downtown; and when needed, downtown parking rates are minimal.

 Furthermore public transportation is minimal.
 None of Saskatchewan’s cities have a metro or subway system.
 Public transit in Saskatoon serves most neighbourhoods, but getting between them can be slow due to limited direct routes.